joneswack/ocr-workbench/README.md

 **Aren't VLMs much better than OCR engines?**

 Vision-Language Models (VLMs) can read text in images and even understand image semantics, but their outputs are inherently non-deterministic.
 This lack of reproducibility—along with the risk of hallucinated or missing text—often makes them unsuitable for production and regulated environments.
-As of today, OCR engines are still the preferred choice in these scenarios.
+As of today, OCR engines are still the preferred choice by many companies in these scenarios.

 ## Installation